rwsayaman/TCGA_PanCancer_Genotyping_Imputation/QualityControlAnalysis/README.md

 	a.
 Calculate SNP MAFs (--freq).

 	b.
 Plot the MAF cumulative distribution and histogram of -log10 MAF for QC.
-See Figure 1d.
+See Figure 1d from (Chambwe, Sayaman et al., 2022).

 	c.
 Filter out SNPs (--maf) with MAF < 0.005.